nandobike/nandobike.github.io/_teaching/applied_research_2026.md

 ## Contact

-For questions about course content, please use office hours or email me at your.email@university.edu
+For questions about course content, please use office hours or email me at fvb@vallejos.cl